-I’m supposed to post these photos of Al Diwan at Madain Saleh a long time ago but I got so busy at work.
+I was supposed to post these photos of Al Diwan at Madain Saleh long ago, but I got so busy at work.
 And I also had to do some research on my trip to Bahrain and UAE (Dubai, Abu Dhabi, and Al Ain).
-Now, that I’m back, I just realized that there are still two posts I have to do from our camping trip at Madain Saleh.
+Now that I’m back, I just realized that there are still two posts I have to do from our camping trip at Madain Saleh.

-So, anyway, don’t skip the Al Diwan (court/meeting place) when visiting the huge Madain Saleh.
-Yes, I know, it’s just a big hole that’s carved out of the sandstone, but there’s really more to it than that impressive entrance.
+So, don’t skip the Al Diwan (court/meeting place) when visiting the huge Madain Saleh.
+Yes, I know, it’s just a big hole carved out of the sandstone, but there’s more to it than that impressive entrance.

 The Nabatean rulers held court orders and meeting here.